backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 models.append(('GB', GradientBoostingClassifier()))
 ```

-Although this dataset is from Kaggle, I'm not looking for a model that optimizes for accuracy at the expense of generality.
+This dataset is from Kaggle, but I'm not looking for a model that optimizes for accuracy at the expense of generality.
 I'm genuinely interested in the predictive capabilities of the 27 features, and would like my model to be able to predict on new data as well.
 For this to happen, I must estabalish a few precautionary measures.

 **High Variance**